 You do need to defend against this kind of attack.
 The good news is that there is one simple thing that all employers can do.
 This significantly reduces the harm caused should you be fooled by an email such as that described above.
 It’s called two-factor authentication and it is very effective.
 Read more about this in our recent blog here.

-As effective as this can be in your armoury of cyber defences it is still true to say that training and knowledge is key.
-In a recent blogpost we discussed the ways that a user can spot phishing attacks.
+As effective as this can be in your armoury of cyber defences during Covid 19 it is still true to say that training and knowledge is key.
+In a recent blogpost we discussed the ways that a user can spot phishing attacks, scams and hacks.
 If you are not familiar with the advice we gave on this then perhaps now would be a good time to revise the subject.
 More information can be found on this topic in our blog here.

-In any case if you suspect you have been a victim of such an attack it is important to talk to an expert fast.
+In any case if you suspect you have been a victim of such a scam or hack attack it is important to talk to an expert fast.
 The response to this type of problem needs to be quick and effective.
-RedMosquito have a lot of experience in dealing with the aftermath of such attacks.
+RedMosquito have a lot of experience in dealing with the aftermath of Covid 19 hacking attacks.
 We gain many customers by this route.
 Not all IT support providers are equal and not all have the breadth of knowledge require to stay abreast of today’s cyber security challenges.